zackforbing/ruby-submissions/1605/self-directed/garrett_smestad.md

 **1. User Experience**

-* 2: Project exhibits some gaps in the UX.
+* 4: Project exhibits a production-ready and polished UX.

 **2. Performance**